 I’ll go through some of the top options for you to consider.

-If you have a WordPress website, you can install the Yoast plugin to create a sitemap for your website.
+If you have a WordPress website, you can install the All In One SEO Plugin to create a sitemap for your website.

-Yoast gives you the option to turn your sitemap on and off with a simple toggle switch.
-You can find all of your XML sitemap options from the SEO tab via WordPress once the plugin has been installed.
+AIOS gives you the option to turn your sitemap on and off with a simple toggle switch.

 Screaming Frog is desktop software that offers a wide range of SEO tools.
 It’s free to use and generate a sitemap as long as the website has fewer than 500 pages.
 For those of you with larger websites, you’ll need to upgrade the paid version.